Schedule time to take day trips from Nice.

 9. DAY TRIP TO ELEGANT EZE

-Another great easy day trip from Nice is Eze village.
+Another great idea when planning day trips from Nice – Eze village.

 It’s a small medieval upscale village perched up high enough to offer great views of the coastline and sea below.